SigmaWrath/Tukupu-Published/content/Adventure - The Fey Line.md

 Have everybody make a Perception check (or just use Passive Perception).
 Upon passing DC 12, tell them that they see "faint, glowing blue plant-tendrils mixed amongst the vines wrapping around the carriage."

 > [!quote] When you stepped into the Spring Carriage, the sight was astounding.
 The sky was bright blue.
 A vast, technicolor forest spanned most of the landscape, and to the right of it you see a river, created by a roaring waterfall that flows down an 800-foot tall cliff.
 The river extends to the left of the forest as well, presumably flowing through it, and opens up into a lake.
+A couple of Giant Eagles soar overhead.
 Small camps, with firepits, wooden tables and chairs, etc., dot the landscape—a few around the lake, next to the river...
 On the far side of all of this, a wall of mist bounds the carriage, and when you turn to look at the portal you came through, indeed you find a plane of white mist. {Recap, and then: This bounds the carriage—it is, after all, an enclosed space, even if it's extradimensional.}

 > [!quote] Staff members guided you to a camp by the riverbank on the side of the forest with the waterfall, and brought you food as you requested.
 You talked and feasted, passing a couple of hours... and *that*, is where we find you now.